Punjabi Wedding Rituals

 4. Sangeet

-The ladies Sangeet is a musical event organized by the bride’s family.
-Traditionally this event took place differently.
-The ladies of the family gathered and performed the function surrounding the bride.
+The ladies’ Sangeet is a musical event organized by the bride’s family.
+Traditionally,y this event took place differently.
+The ladies of the family gathered and performed the functions surrounding the bride.
 They make merry by singing traditional Punjabi folk wedding songs, dancing, and teasing the bride.
 The groom’s family members are also invited to the ceremony.
-Nowadays, Sangeet is viewed as a gala event where both the families gather to enjoy the musical fun-filled evening.
+Nowadays, Sangeet is viewed as a gala event where both families gather to enjoy the musical, fun-filled evening.
 Family members from both sides perform choreographed dances.
 It is a great opportunity for the families to get familiar with each other.

 5. Mehendi

 Mehendi ceremony is one of the key rituals of the Punjabi wedding.
-The bride sits on a well-decorated tool surrounded by her close friends and the intricate and exclusive patterns of henna paste are applied to her palm and feet, where the groom’s initials are hidden.
+The bride sits on a well-decorated tool surrounded by her close friends, and the intricate and exclusive patterns of henna paste are applied to her palm and feet, where the groom’s initials are hidden.
 It is believed that the darker the color of the Mehendi, the more love a bride will get from her in-laws.
-The Mehendi ceremony is also performed at the groom’s place in a similar way but with a low gathering.
+The Mehendi ceremony is also performed at the groom’s place in a similar way, but with a smaller gathering.

 6. Jago